bitnami/containers/bitnami/mongodb/README.md

 ### Initializing a new instance

-When the container is executed for the first time, it will execute the files with extensions `.sh`, and `.js` located at `/docker-entrypoint-initdb.d`.
+When the container is executed for the first time, it will execute the files with extensions `.sh`, `.js` and `.js.gz` located at `/docker-entrypoint-initdb.d`.

+`MONGODB_INITDB_DATABASE` allows you to specify the name of a database to be used for creation scripts. if you do not specify a database name in `MONGODB_INITDB_DATABASE`, the test database will be used.

 In order to have your custom files inside the docker image you can mount them as a volume.